Ronald Acuña Jr. Player Props: Braves vs. Brewers

-Ronald Acuna Jr., with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Julio Teheran on the mound, July 23 at 2:10 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .487 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the mound, July 28 at 7:20 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Brewers.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Ronald Acuña Jr. Game Info & Props vs. the Brewers